Spiced Roasted Chicken | Gluten-Free, Dairy-Free

 - 1 1/4 tsp dried oregano

 Just mix all the spices together and store in an airtight spice container.

-Now to add a tangy treat to the chicken, use some sumac in the spice blend.
+For a tangy treat add some some sumac into the seasoned salt spice blend.